Kluczbork: History

 Following the Treaty of Versailles after World War I, Kreuzburg was involved in the Upper Silesian referendum in 1921.
 95.6% (37,957 votes out of 39,703 participants) voted to remain within Weimar Germany instead of joining the Second Polish Republic.
 It became part of the Province of Upper Silesia; to differentiate between other places named Kreuzburg, it was known as Kreuzburg O.S. (referring to Oberschlesien, or Upper Silesia).
 By 1939 the town was the seat of Landkreis Kreuzburg O.S. and had 11,693 inhabitants.
 After the Nazi Party took power in Germany in the 1930s, anti-Polish and anti-Jewish sentiments became more visible.
 In 1936, the Germans changed the Polish-sounding street names, and in 1938, during the Kristallnacht they burned down the synagogue, built in 1886.
+Local Polish leader Paweł Widera was arrested in May 1939.

-During World War II, in 1939, the Germans established the Oflag VIII A prisoner of war camp in the city, and in 1943 they transformed it into the Ilag VIII/Z camp for interned citizens of the United Kingdom and the United States.
-The Germans evacuated the populace before the advancing Soviet army in January 1945.
+During World War II, in 1939, the Germans established the Oflag VIII-A prisoner-of-war camp, initially for Polish officers and later also for French prisoners of war.
+In 1942, the camp was dissolved and the prisoners were transferred to Oflag VIII-F in Moravská Třebová in German-occupied Czechoslovakia.
+In 1943, the Germans founded the Ilag VIII/Z camp for interned citizens of the United Kingdom and the United States.

+In January 1945, as the Soviet forces advanced, the German authorities evacuated the civilian population toward the western, then German-speaking parts of occupied Bohemia.
+That same month, sick prisoners of war from Stalag Luft 7 were moved to Ilag VIII/Z, while the remaining POWs were forced to march westward in harsh winter conditions during the so-called death march.

-The town was captured by the Soviet Union's Red Army on 20 January 1945 toward the end of World War II.
-Following the war in 1945, the town became part of Poland.
+The town was captured by the Red Army on 20 January 1945.
+Following Germany’s defeat, Kluczbork was restored to Poland.
+In July 1945, the new Polish administration issued a decree requiring the remaining Germans to wear clothing marked with the letter “N” on a white background.
+Soon afterward, the remaining German population was expelled in accordance with the Potsdam Agreement.

-A monument of Jan Dzierżon, pioneering and world-famous Polish apiarist, was unveiled in 1981.
+Between 1975 and 1998, the town was part of the former Opole Voivodeship.
+A monument to Jan Dzierżon, a pioneering and internationally renowned Polish apiarist, was unveiled in 1981.